 Student to Academic Professoriate for American Indians (SAPAI) is a project funded by the National Science Foundation to increase the rates of degree completion for American Indian/Alaska Native (AIAN) graduate students in Science, Technology, Engineering and Math (STEM).
 It also aims to increase the representation of AIAN scholars in STEM faculties at Tribal Colleges and Universities (TCU).

+We are currently recruiting participants for the 2011 SAPAI Writing Retreat and Faculty Preparation Workshops.
 Please forward this information on these amazing and unique opportunities to students who may be interested.

 Dates: June 13 – July 22